-NOTE: This website is purely informational --- nothing is being recommended or guaranteed.
-"Brainwashing" book readers should find the numbers and ideas presented here helpful for analytical purposes.
+NOTE: This website is purely informational; nothing is being recommended or guaranteed.
+"Brainwashing" book readers should find the numbers and ideas helpful for analytical purposes.
 Click here for more information.

 The IGVSI tracks an elite sector of the stock market, Investment Grade Value Stocks.
-Some IGVSI companies are included in all averages, but no other measure follows only the very highest quality companies traded on the New York Stock Exchange.
-Only 348 companies meet IGVSI quality standards.
+Less than 350 companies meet IGVSI quality standards.

 See The Latest Working Capital Model Index Chart & Numbers

-The WCM indices provide benchmark numbers for investment portfolios managed using the Market Cycle Investment Management methodology, as detailed in "The Brainwashing of the American Investor".
-Steve Selengut, author of "Brainwashing", developed the methodology in the early 1970s, using his own investment portfolio.
+The WCM indices provide benchmark numbers for investment portfolios managed using Market Cycle Investment Management, the methodology detailed in "The Brainwashing of the American Investor".
+Author/investor Steve Selengut developed the methodology in the early 1970s.

 LIVE INTERVIEW: Investment Management expert Steve Selengut Discusses MCIM Strategies